orianebro/PhD_Oriane/pages/Research questions.md

 	- *What are the limits of intercropping today ?*
 		- ***To what extent can modelisation be helpful to address these issues ?***
 			- ***Why modeling intercropping ?***
-			- *How is it currently modeled ?* process-based crop models (STICS, APSIM, etc), FSPMs, IBMs
+			- ***How is it currently modeled ?*** process-based crop models (STICS, APSIM, etc), FSPMs, IBMs
 				- ***What are the strengths and weaknesses of each modelisation approach ?***
 					- ***Which plant processes are the least well modeled at bigger scale (i.e. in crop models) according to literature ?*** N, etc
 					- ***Do the strengths of some models respond to weaknesses of others ?
-What are their complementarities ?*** [[@Exploring complementarities between modelling approaches that enable upscaling from plant community functioning to ecosystem services as a way to support agroecological transition]]
+What are their similarities, differences and complementarities ?*** [[@Exploring complementarities between modelling approaches that enable upscaling from plant community functioning to ecosystem services as a way to support agroecological transition]] [[@Coupling Process-Based Models and Plant Architectural Models: A Key Issue for Simulating Crop Production]]
 					- ***What new approaches could be implemented to make modeling of intercrops both precise and efficient ?*** inverse modeling (calibrate one model with the outputs of another one at smaller scale), hybrid modeling ("import new simulation capacities from another model and/or database" Gaudio et al. 2022), metamodeling
 						- ***Where should complexity be necessary, and where should we better make it simple ?***
+						- ***Which hypotheses should we retain ?***
+							- ***Which formalisms (at any scale) fit these hypotheses ?***
 						- ***Which processes would require to consider plant architecture for optimal modeling ?***
-						- upscaling
+						- ***Should we upscale some processes occurring at smaller scales in order to gain in efficiency ?
+How ?***
-						- hypotheses
+-
-						- formalisms
+-
 - ideotyping, GxGxExM